New physics search via angular distribution of $B \rightarrow D^* \ell {\nu}_{\ell}$ decay in the light of the new

 \section{The Belle binned results in the light of lattice data}

-The BaBar and Belle collaborations used their data and obtained the form factors along with the CKM matrix element $V_{cb}$ in~\cite{belle17,belle19,belle23,babar04,babar07,babar19}.
-They use the binned distribution of one of the four kinematical variables, $w, \cos\theta_l, \cos\theta_V$ or $\chi$.
-It is a one dimensional distribution where the other 3 variables are integrated each time:
+The BaBar and Belle collaborations used their data and \cn{determined} form factors along with the CKM matrix element $V_{cb}$ in~\cite{belle17,belle19,belle23,babar04,babar07,babar19}.
+They use the binned distribution of one of the four kinematical variables, $w, \cos\theta_l, \cos\theta_V$ or $\chi$. \cn{Each one} is a one dimensional distribution where the other 3 variables are integrated \cn{out}: